Diversity, Equity & Inclusion: What's the Role of Philanthropy?

 In its first round of funding last year, the community foundation awarded $225,000, of which $125,000 went to diversity, equity and inclusion initiatives.
 Women's Network received $25,000 to improve on key findings from its Gender Equity & Women's Leadership Study, a comprehensive local examination of women in leadership roles.
 This study found that compared to the national average, local women – particularly women of color – are underrepresented in leadership.

-Even when faced with complications arising from the COVID-19 pandemic, the Women’s Network was able to implement training programs for high-potential female leaders, such as its Authentic Leadership: Leading with Strength program.
-The program had 74 participants with 18% minority participation.
+Even when faced with complications arising from the COVID-19 pandemic, the Women's Network was able to implement training programs for high-potential female leaders, such as its Authentic Leadership: Leading with Strength program.
+The program had 74 participants with 18% identifying as people of color.

 In addition, the Greater Akron Chamber received the first portion of its $100,000 grant in the fall of 2019 for its Elevate Greater Akron initiative.
 One of the first programs the grant supported was the inaugural Greater Akron Inclusion Summit, which convened more than 400 business and community leaders in a dialogue on the state of inclusion in Summit County.